 A3.
 Contribute to reducing emissions where the state highway network is a significant source of exceedances of national ambient air quality.

-The Transport Agency also has the following responsibility to ensure that individual vehicles comply with regulated requirements for environmental performance:
+We also have the following responsibility to ensure that individual vehicles comply with regulated requirements for environmental performance:

 New or altered state highways

 For new or altered state highways, the planning/design stage is one of the best places to address potential environmental and air quality effects because alternative options can be considered early in a project life cycle.
-Options for assessment are discussed in detail in the Transport Agency’s Guide to assessing air quality impacts from state highway projects [PDF, 3.6 MB].
+Options for assessment are discussed in detail in Waka Kotahi’s Guide to assessing air quality impacts from state highway projects.

-Options usually focus on either reducing the exposure of people close to the road or reducing the emissions from the road but can sometimes involve both approaches.
+Options usually focus on either reducing air pollution exposure of people living or working close to the road, or reducing the emissions from the road.
+Sometimes it can involve both approaches.
 Examples include:

 Existing state highways

-Once the road is built, air quality effects can be managed by optimising how the state highway (including any tunnels) is operated and using information and technology to assist motorists with making smarter travel choices before or during their journeys.
+Once the road is built, air quality effects can be managed by optimising how the state highway (including any tunnels) is used,such as providing information and technology to assist motorists with making smarter travel choices before or during their journeys.

 State highway maintenance activities

-The Transport Agency addresses effects arising from the maintenance of state highway assets by requiring all contracted suppliers to develop and implement an Environmental and Social Management Plan [PDF, 597 KB], based on ISO 14001, for each state highway network management area.
+To minimise air pollution effects resulting from the maintenance of state highways, we require all contracted suppliers to develop and implement an Environmental and Social Management Plan, based on ISO 14001, for each network operating contract.

-The Transport Agency’s Access and Use group ensures that vehicles entering New Zealand comply with current exhaust emissions standards requirements and then once in service comply with the requirements of the Warrant of Fitness (WoF) and the Certificate of Fitness (CoF).
+We ensure that vehicles entering New Zealand comply with current exhaust emissions standards requirements.
+Once in service, vehicles must comply with the requirements of the Warrant of Fitness (WoF) for light vehicles or the Certificate of Fitness (CoF) for heavy vehicles.
 Both the WoF and CoF involve a visible smoke check to identify vehicles that are excessively smoky.

 “You can’t manage what you don’t measure.”

-The fundamental objective of the Transport Agency’s air quality monitoring is to collect data that can be used to make informed decisions to best manage and improve the environment.
-The Transport Agency undertakes various types of monitoring as follows:
+The fundamental objective of our air quality monitoring network is to collect data that can be used to make informed decisions to best manage and improve the environment.
+We do various types of monitoring including:

 Air quality effects resulting from vehicles using the existing state highway network are assessed annually using diffusion tubes to measure nitrogen dioxide (NO2).
 NO2 is generally accepted as a proxy for other motor vehicle-related air pollutants, such as particulate matter (PM10) and carbon monoxide.
-Monthly monitoring is undertaken at nearly 130 sites across the state highway network.
-Measurements are made at a variety of potential sensitive locations near state highways, including residences and schools.
-More information can be found in the Ambient air quality (nitrogen dioxide) monitoring network, annual report 2007 to 2013.
+Monitoring is carried out at around 130 sites across the state highway and local road network and includes areas representing relevant exposure, such as residences and schools.

-All new and altered state highway projects are required to consider the current air quality in the project area in order to evaluate the project’s impacts on future air quality.
-Suitable data may already be available from regional councils, the Transport Agency or research organisations.
-If not, dedicated monitoring may be undertaken early in a project’s life (“pre-project”) and sometimes also following project completion (“post-project”).
-For more information refer to the Transport Agency’s Guide to assessing air quality impacts from state highway projects [PDF, 3.6 MB].
+All new and altered state highway projects are required to consider the current air quality in the project area so we can evaluate the project’s impacts on future air quality.
+We might already hold suitable data, as might regional councils or research organisations.
+If not, dedicated monitoring may be carried out pre-project or post-project.

-Dust monitoring is commonly required during construction to manage any potentially adverse construction effects so immediate remedial action can be taken (eg to increase the frequency of water spraying to dampen dust emissions).
-Occasionally, odour monitoring may also be undertaken (eg if the project is being undertaken in a contaminated area).
+Visual assessments of dust, and in some cases dust monitoring, is carried out during road construction so any potentially adverse effects can be identified, and immediate remedial action can be taken (eg to increase the frequency of water spraying to dampen dust emissions).
+Odour is less commonly associated road construction activities, but occassionally odour monitoring may also be undertaken.

-The Transport Agency invests in research and investigative monitoring to acquire new knowledge to support the activities of the state highway group and other road controlling authorities.
-This monitoring typically involves one-off studies that are designed to review the effectiveness of existing policy or highlight options for new policy development (eg roadside remote sensing which is useful for identifying and assessing the key trends that influence the emissions performance of the light vehicle fleet).
+We also invest in research and investigative monitoring to help us learn more about emmissions and air quality impacts.
+This typically involves one-off studies to review the effectiveness of existing policy or highlight options for new policy development (eg roadside remote sensing which is useful for identifying and assessing the key trends that influence the emissions performance of the light vehicle fleet).